 Blockchain Architecture Technology is Revolutionary

-The blockchain architecture technology is the revolutionary piece of tech that powers the whole cryptocurrency industry, disrupting entire industries and spheres of life along with it.
+The blockchain architecture technology is the revolutionary piece of tech that powers the whole cryptocurrency industry of block chain companies, disrupting entire industries and spheres of life along with it.

 It is a public ledger system upon which transactions and transfers of anything of value are recorded, from money, to tokenized titles of properties as well as other things, in an open, verifiable and completely decentralized manner, where the copy of the blockchain is made accessible to anyone with a computer and access to internet.